felixarntz/options-definitely/readme.txt

 Options, Definitely is a framework plugin which means it does nothing on its own, it just helps other developers getting things done more quickly.

+= Where should I submit my support request? =

+I preferably take support requests as [issues on Github](https://github.com/felixarntz/options-definitely/issues), so I would appreciate if you created an issue for your request there.
+However, if you don't have an account there and do not want to sign up, you can of course use the [wordpress.org support forums](https://wordpress.org/support/plugin/options-definitely) as well.

 = How can I contribute to the plugin? =

 If you're a developer and you have some ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [Github repository for the plugin](https://github.com/felixarntz/options-definitely).